A summary of face mask requirements for businesses, as well as information on exemptions for workers and customers.

-You can order free printed collateral for your business, including ‘Face coverings must be worn here’ and ‘Sanitise on your way in’ from the Unite against COVID-19 website.
+You can order free printed collateral for your business from the Unite against COVID-19 website.

-Some workers may have personal reasons for not wearing a face covering, for example they have a beard that prevents one from being worn.
-There is no exemption to face covering requirements for personal reasons.
+Some workers may have personal reasons for not wearing a face mask, for example they have a beard that prevents one from being worn.
+There is no exemption to face mask requirements for personal reasons.
 In such situations, businesses should work with their staff in good faith to resolve the situation and explore alternatives.

 Resolving problems(external link) — Employment New Zealand

-Only customers aged 12 years or older are required to wear a face coverings.
+Customers may have health or disability reasons which makes wearing a mask inappropriate.
+In addition, only customers aged 12 years or older are required to wear a face mask in most places.

-Be kind and respectful of privacy when approaching a customer who isn’t wearing a face covering.
-While it’s not always obvious why a face covering is unsuitable, it’s inappropriate to enquire about the nature of a person’s disability or condition.
+Be kind and respectful of privacy when approaching a customer who isn’t wearing a face mask.
+While it’s not always obvious why a face mask is unsuitable, it’s inappropriate to enquire about the nature of a person’s disability or condition.

-Face coverings are just one of the tools we have for helping to stop the spread of COVID-19.
-When a face covering is unsuitable for one of your customers, it is always important to enable other good health, hygiene and safety practices at your place of business to help keep your workers and customers safe.
-This includes displaying the official QR codes for people to scan in and encourage physical distancing where possible.
+Face masks are just one of the tools we have for helping to stop the spread of COVID-19.
+When a face mask is unsuitable for a customer, it is always important to enable other good health, hygiene and safety practices at the place of business to help keep your workers and customers safe.

-Aside from exemptions for health and disability reasons, face coverings can also be temporarily removed in situations such as:
+Aside from exemptions for health and disability reasons, face masks can also be temporarily removed in situations such as to:

-As well as meeting the Alert Level requirements, businesses must continue to comply with all other laws including the Health and Safety at Work Act 2015 (HSWA).
+As well as meeting the COVID-19 Protection Framework requirements, businesses must continue to comply with all other laws including the Health and Safety at Work Act 2015 (HSWA).

-While businesses are not required to ensure people wear face coverings, they may take steps to encourage it.
+While businesses are not required to ensure people wear face masks, they may take steps to encourage it.

-If people refuse to wear a face covering, businesses are not required to take any further action to make them.
+If people refuse to wear a face mask, businesses are not required to take any further action to make them.

 You should ensure your workers have adequate support, instruction and information, including knowing what to do if things escalate.

-You should also consider what kind of behaviour might mean you call the Police and publicising this – for example you may want to put signs up indicating that abuse of your staff will not be tolerated.
+You should also consider what kind of behaviour might mean you call the Police and publicising this – for example you may want to put signs up indicating that abuse of your staff, or between customers, will not be tolerated.

-More information about face coverings can be found on the Unite Against Covid website.
+More information about face masks can be found on the Unite Against Covid website.